Do you want to create a MailerLite contact form in WordPress?

-With this, we can begin creating WordPress forms that can communicate with your MailerLite account.
+With this, we can begin creating WordPress forms that communicate with your MailerLite account.

 After selecting a template, the WPForms form builder screen will open.
-You can use the drag and drop editor to customize your MailerLite form and add new fields to it.
+You can use the drag-and-drop editor to customize your form and add new fields.

-To connect MailerLite with this form, click on the Marketing option on the left of the interface.
+To connect MailerLite with this form, click on the Marketing option in the left sidebar.
 Select MailerLite and press the Add New Connection button.

 Enter a connection nickname and then click OK.